pnnl/ML4AlgComb/grassmannian_cluster_algebras/README.md

 **Math question:** Find a concise characterization of those SSYT that index cluster variables.

-**ML task:** Train a model that can predict whether a SSYT indexes a cluster variable or not.
+**Narrow ML task:** Train a model that can predict whether a SSYT indexes a cluster variable or not.

 ## Small model performance